Danny Gare

 Daniel Mirl Gare (born May 14, 1954) is a Canadian broadcaster, ice hockey coach and former National Hockey League (NHL) player, most notably of the Buffalo Sabres.
 During a 13-year professional career, Gare also played for the Detroit Red Wings and Edmonton Oilers.
 He was a two-time All-Star right winger who twice scored 50 goals in a season for the Sabres.
-He was known for his quick wrist shot and status as a small, yet scrappy and fearless player.

 Playing career

 Gare played for the WCJHL's Calgary Centennials from 1971 to 1974.
 In his final season with the team, he had 127 points.
 Gare was selected by the Buffalo Sabres with the 29th pick of the 1974 NHL amateur draft.

 Gare, who wore #18, scored his first career NHL goal just 18 seconds into his first regular season game helping the Sabres defeat the Boston Bruins, 9–5, on October 10, 1974.

 In his rookie season of 1974–75, he had 62 points in the regular season and 13 points in the playoffs, as Buffalo went to the Stanley Cup finals.
 The following year, Gare had 50 goals and 73 points.
 He had 77 points in 1977–78.
 In 1979–80, he tied for the league lead with 56 goals and had a career-high 89 points.
 He then had 85 points the following season.

 Because of his goal scoring prowess he played right wing on the power play even during The French Connection years, which pushed René Robert back to the point.
 He holds team records for most goals by a right winger (267), most game-tying goals (21), and fastest goal scored from start of NHL career (0:18 into his debut versus the Boston Bruins on 10 October 1974).

 On December 2, 1981, Gare, along with Jim Schoenfeld and Derek Smith were traded to the Detroit Red Wings in exchange for Mike Foligno, Dale McCourt and Brent Peterson.
 Sabres goalie Bob Sauve was dealt to the Red Wings in a separate transaction.
 Gare finished his career with the Edmonton Oilers in 1986–87.

 Gare served as the Sabres captain from the 1977–78 season through his trade to Detroit.
 He was the Red Wings captain for four seasons from 1982 through 1986.